sandyarmstrong/nowfearthis/README.md

 * Easily _browse adversaries_ from the SRD or your own custom list.
 * Edit any adversary and _make it your own_.
 * Manage multiple encounters and _keep track of your Fear_ from session to session.
-* Save and share your encounters with a _simple JSON format_.
+* Save and share your encounters (or just your custom stat blocks) with a _simple JSON format_.
 * Works _entirely offline_, no accounts, no ads, no tracking or cookies.
 State is persisted in `localStorage`.
-* Download and run _your own copy_ from your desktop.
+* [Download and run _your own copy_](https://github.com/sandyarmstrong/nowfearthis/archive/refs/heads/main.zip) from your desktop.
 No build, no package manager, no dependencies.

 ## Daggerheart SRD Content License